Five Little Roosters (Y8+)

 HS-LS4-4.
 Construct an explanation based on evidence for how natural selection leads to adaptation of populations.

 This song is based on a true story.
-We have a henhouse at casa Griffin (mmmm, fresh eggs!) and each year we get some chicks from a nearby chicken farmer.
-We ask for females and the farmer really does try, but it's hard to tell sometimes; it would be great if they were all female because roosters are too noisy for the suburbs, don't lay eggs, will fight with each other (sometimes unto death), and also happen to be illegal where we live.
+We have a henhouse at casa Griffin (mmmm, fresh eggs!) and each year we buy some chicks from a nearby chicken farmer.
+We ask for females and the farmer really does try, but we sometimes get a baby rooster by mistake; it would be great if they were all female because roosters are too noisy for the suburbs, don't lay eggs, will fight with each other (sometimes unto death), and also happen to be illegal where we live.
 The rule here is, "Hear a crow, gotta go!"

 Based on some feedback this song has received, I also want to clarify that it is NOT intended as political or social commentary, and will fail pretty badly if interpreted as such.
-Mind you, I am flattered that some of you figure I am writing on some deep metaphorical level; but unlike George Orwell’s Animal Farm or the movie Chicken Run (both of which are great for social commentary but for zoology, not so much), this is simply a non-anthropomorphic song about genetics and natural selection as they occur in one particular species, which is about as deep as my brain will go on most days.
-If you want to discuss social Darwinism, patriarchy, gender roles, etc. I am down with that; but I reckon a flock of chickens being eaten or run over is a pretty poor allegory for human relationships, and even worse as a societal model.
-If you want to study animals for insight into human behavior, I would suggest finding a much smarter and more team-oriented species than gallus domesticus; crows and some species of cetaceans might work, and of course many primates.
+I am flattered that some listeners figure I am writing on a deep metaphorical level, as in George Orwell’s Animal Farm or the movie Chicken Run, both of which work great as social commentary but for zoology not so much.
+This song, on the other hand, is a purely non-anthropomorphic song about genetics and natural selection as they occur in one particular species, which is about as deep as my brain will go on most days.
+If you want to discuss social Darwinism, patriarchy, gender roles, etc. I am down with that; but a flock of *actual* chickens being eaten or run over is a poor allegory for human societies.
+If you want to study animals for insight into human behavior, I would suggest finding a much smarter and more team-oriented species than gallus domesticus; crows and some species of cetaceans might work, and of course most primates.
 But chickens?
 Nah.

 Chords: C, Am, F, G, A, D, G7